Lightstreamer/Lightstreamer-kafka-connector/README.md

   This makes wildcards highly flexible for adapting to schema changes or working with variable record structures.

-  > [!IMPORTANT]
-  > Wildcard expressions can only be used with the `field.*` parameter for field mapping.
-They cannot be used in item templates or for specific named field mappings.

 - Scalar vs Non-Scalar Value Extraction

   By default, expressions must evaluate to _scalar_ values.
 When extracted, these values are converted to strings before being sent to Lightstreamer clients.
 In particular, the binary header values undergo byte-to-string conversion using UTF-8 encoding.